 In addition to Treasury's liquid assets there are other products such as OTC swaps and forward contracts that are included within Treasury's overall portfolio.
-PFE calculations show the future exposure throughout the life of a transaction or, in the case of collateralised portfolios, over the appropriate unwind periods.
-This is particularly important for Treasury's repurchase/reverse repurchase activity and hedging products such as OTC swaps and forwards.
+PFE calculations show the future exposure throughout the life of a transaction.
+This is particularly important for Treasury's Securities Financing Transactions (SFT) and OTC hedging derivatives.
 Calculation of PFE takes into account reduction in counterparty exposures through standard risk mitigations such as collateral, which enables Risk Management to see a comprehensive exposure profile for all Treasury products (including liquid assets) against a specific counterparty limit on a daily basis.
 Whereas PFE measures the exposure at default, DVaR calculations are based on a simulation of counterparty defaults.
 DVaR measures the maximum aggregated loss, to a high degree of confidence (99.99 per cent), that Treasury could incur over a one-year horizon due to defaults.

-Treasury PFE stood at €29.9 billion at 31 December 2020 (2019: €30.9 billion), whereas the DVaR was €1.3 billion at 31 December 2020 (2019: €1.3 billion).
+Treasury PFE stood at €31.1 billion at 31 December 2021 (2020: €29.9 billion), whereas the DVaR was €1.3 billion at 31 December 2021 (2020: €1.3 billion).

-Treasury maintained a high-quality average credit risk profile during 2020 by investing liquidity in AAA sovereign and other highly rated assets.
-This was reflected in a high and stable WAPD rating of the portfolio, as measured by PFE, which was 2.39 at 31 December 2020 (2019: 2.32).
+Treasury maintained a high-quality average credit risk profile during 2021 by investing liquidity in AAA sovereign and other highly rated assets.
+This was reflected in a high and stable WAPD rating of the portfolio, as measured by PFE, which was 2.36 at 31 December 2021 (2020: 2.39).

-A very low proportion of Treasury exposures was below investment grade quality, 52 amounting to around 2.6 per cent at 31 December 2020 (2019: 2.4 per cent).
+A very low proportion of Treasury exposures was below investment grade quality,52 amounting to around 2.9 per cent at 31 December 2021 (2020: 2.6 per cent).
 This comprised a small pool of local currency assets held with counterparties from the economies in which the Bank invests.

-$^{^{52}\,\}mbox{BB+/Ba1/BB+}$ level or worse.
+52 BB+/Ba1/BB+ level or worse.